yowcow/dotfiles/README.md

 HOW TO SETUP
 ------------

-    make all install clean realclean
+    make all update clean realclean

 COLORS
 ------